fluxcd/helm-operator/docs/tutorials/get-started-kustomize.md

 ```

 !!! note
-         If you want to install a specific Helm operator release,
+         If you want to install a specific Helm Operator release,
          add the version number to the base URL:
          `github.com/fluxcd/helm-operator//deploy?ref=v1.0.0-rc2`

-Create a patch file for Helm operator and mount the repositories secret:
+Create a patch file for Helm Operator and mount the repositories secret:

 ```sh
 cat > fluxcd/patch.yaml <<EOF